About

 Granting Specific Powers to Your Agent

 If you name an agent in your health care directive, you can also describe the powers you want your agent to have.
 Below are some powers you might consider granting to your agent.
-Prolonging Procedures It is important to specify whether or not your agent may direct health care providers to withhold or
+Withdrawing Life-Prolonging Procedures It is important to specify whether your agent can direct health care providers to withhold

 Health Care Wishes